MrMikki-boop/Task-Manager/README.md

+### Hexlet tests and linter status:

-# 📋Overview
+# :clipboard:Overview

-Task Manager – a task management system similar to [www.redmine.org](http://www.redmine.org/).
+Task Manager – a task management system similar to [http://www.redmine.org/](http://www.redmine.org/).
 It allows you to set tasks, assign performers and change their statuses.
 To work with the system, registration and authentication are required.

-## 📝Hexlet tests and linter status:
+## :memo:Status

 | Badge              | Status                                                                                                                                                                             |
 |--------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|